QUEENSLAND TRANSFER DUTY EXEMPTION FOR SMALL BUSINESS RESTRUCTURES

-There is a range of issues to consider, including:
+There are a range of issues to consider including:

-- The interaction with the CGT rollovers – noting there is not a precise matching of the duty exemption with the CGT rollovers.
+- The interaction with the CGT rollovers – noting that since 28 June 2021 there is better matching of the duty exemption with the CGT rollovers.

 - The income tax and capital gains tax implications of the Small Business Property now being owned by the New Entity.